YasinEfeee/ParkSpotter/README.md

 - **Firebase Integration:** Storing analysis results in the cloud using a database connection.
 - **User-Friendly Interface:** Easy-to-use PyQt5-based graphical user interface.
 - **Monitoring:** Efficient parking lot management and anomaly detection.
+- **Parking Lot Redesign:** Empowers users to redesign their parking lots, with all changes automatically saved to Firebase.

 ## Technologies Used